 What to Do if You Want to Gain Weight?

 Being underweight can be a consequence of various factors, from genetic trends to thyroid disorders to lifestyle issues.
-Trying to gain weight can be quite a struggle, but if you follow these tips regularly, you would be able to see tangible results within a short while.
+You might have gained 2 pounds overnight at some point, but that’s far from healthy, lasting weight gain.
+Trust me, trying to gain weight can be quite a struggle,.
+However, if you follow these tips regularly, you would be able to see tangible results within a short while.

 Watch Your Diet